All About The Fairways

 November of 1978.
 Three members departed leaving Michael, Sandy and

-sister Barbara remaining.
-Tom Kelly tapped his "new" other act, the
+replacements, Tom Kelly tapped his new act, the

 Kim

-Dick Lynott on drums (both Dick and Gerry had played with Sandy in Easy Listenin'),
+Dick Lynott (drums) from the Kim Newport Band (both Dick and Gerry had played with Sandy in Easy Listenin),

 Stage 4: The Duskey Sisters